Our Time (1974 film): Production

-The film was produced by Richard Roth, who had just made Summer of '42 and wanted to do a similar kind of film about women.
+The film was produced by Richard Roth, who had just made Summer of '42 and wanted to do a similar kind of film about young women.
 The movie was also known as Basic Training and The Girls of Penfield.
-It was based on an original screenplay by Jane Stanton.
+Roth recruited Michel Legrand, whom he had worked with on Summer of '42, to compose the film's score.
+The screenplay by Jane Stanton is loosely based on her experiences in New England boarding schools.

-Peter Hyams had previously made Busting, an R-rated movie about vice cops which had not performed well commercially.
+Director Peter Hyams had previously made Busting, an R-rated movie about vice cops which had not performed well commercially.
 With Our Time, "I was trying to do the opposite of what I had done before," he says.

 Pamela Sue Martin, Parker Stevenson, Edith Atwater and George O'Hanlon Jr. all would star in The Hardy Boys/Nancy Drew Mysteries later in the 1970s.